The “stack” command allows us to install and remove packages or tools installed by Webinoly on the server.

 sudo stack -php-ver=7.2

-If you have not yet installed PHP, only the version that is installed by default will be modified, therefore, the next time you do the installation, the version you have indicated will be taken.
-If you currently have a different version installed, this command will perform the uninstallation of the previous version and will install all the necessary packages with the new version you have indicated.
+If you have not yet installed PHP, only the version that is installed by default will be modified; therefore, the next time you do the installation, the version you have indicated will be taken.
+If you currently have a different version installed, this command will perform the uninstallation of the previous version.
+It will install all the necessary packages with the new version you have indicated.

 How can I remove installed packages?

 -purge will allow you to remove any package installed by Webinoly, you can also use the option

 When you delete a package automatically all additional related tools will be deleted.

 # Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql=keep-data -purge

 Before removing MySQL, you should make a backup of your databases, especially if you use the

 sudo stack -pma -purge